mxaddict/www.codedmaster.com/content/blog/2026-02-09-top-terminals-for-keyboard-driven-development.md

   meaning you can enjoy a consistent, high-performance terminal experience across all your development machines.

-## Configuration: The `alacritty.yml`
+## Configuration: The `alacritty.toml`

-Customizing Alacritty involves editing a `alacritty.yml` configuration file.
+Customizing Alacritty involves editing an `alacritty.toml` configuration file (older releases used `alacritty.yml`, but TOML has been the format since version 0.13).
 While this might seem daunting to some, it's incredibly powerful and encourages a deeper understanding of your terminal setup.
 You can define your preferred fonts, color schemes (like Dracula, Nord, or Catppuccin), keybindings, and much more, all in a plain text file that can be easily version-controlled with your dotfiles.

 ## Conclusion